Tax Increment Financing (TIF)

 Local Development Incentives

 Tax Increment Financing (TIF) incentives are designated sets of funds limited to specific areas in the City of Berwyn.
-Berwyn currently has four TIF districts and can be used to help you get your business off the ground.
+Berwyn currently has three TIF districts and can be used to help you get your business off the ground.
 Through our comprehensive TIF program, the BDC provides redevelopment assistance to support property improvement and building activities, including acquisition, demolition, infrastructure, interior & exterior renovations, signage and site work.

 Contact Division Director of Economic Development and Planning Services, Brett Michaelson at 708-749-6582 or firstname.lastname@example.org, or Executive Director of the BDC, David Hulseberg at 708-749-6580 or email@example.com to learn more about using local TIF incentives.